postalcat/Python-Compact-Language-Translator-GUI/README.md

 # COMPACTED-python-language-translator
-A compacted version of the google translate GUI in python for fast and efficient usage
+A compacted version of the google translate GUI in Python for fast and efficient usage.(Instant translation) Very simple code but it does the job efficiently
+Did this for Y10 Computing/Algorithmics as a side project